 Podcasts and audible books supplied by Karen Hollands.

 Concord Infiniti have launched this free portal with links to a variety of online resources, not just literature.
 It has a number of resources and is currently divided into: primary, secondary, teacher, parent, and special audience portals.

 Qld Premier’s Reading Challenge 2020 dates are now published.
 Registrations open 27 April.

-Australian Library and Information Association has compiled information to help you hire an author for your online library event.
+Book Links has compiled information to help you plan author visits which could be planned as an online library event.